Parameters, variables, and functors

 There are two types of functors in ESCAPE: functor_obj - double functor and cplx_functor_obj - functor which returns complex value.
 There is also a bool_functor_obj, which returns boolean value, but it is used as a part of conditional functor only (see below).

-Given name name, and value value, this function returns a new independent parameter object.
+Create a new independent parameter object.

 Returns: